Finding the Best Places to Retire Since 2006!

-Notes: Bay St.Louis lost a lot population after Katrina, but many residents have returned and newcomers have settled in since the hurricane.
+Notes: Bay St.Louis lost a lot population after Katrina, but many residents have returned and newcomers have settled in since the hurricane, increasing the population by 25% since 2010.
 People seem to like this beach town quite a bit.

 Recommended as a Retirement Spot?
 Yes

 The Magnolia State entered the Union on December 10, 1817.
 Prosperous cotton plantations dominated the landscape during the first half of the 19th century.
 After the American Civil War, the state struggled to find a new economy.
 Mississippi became a battleground for the Civil Rights Movement.

 The state's topography is primarily hilly.
 The flat, alluvial Mississippi Delta stretches between two rivers and contains 2.7 million acres of wetlands.
 Blues music has its origins there.
 Residents of the state experience long, hot summers and short, mild winters.